jayinai/kaggle-classification/README.md

 Time spent on literature review is time well spent.

 This is one list of the whole compilation.
-For lists of other competitions and solutions, please refer to:
+For a list of other competitions and solutions, please refer to:

 * Kaggle - [Regression](https://github.com/ShuaiW/kaggle-regression/)
 * Kaggle - [Deep Learning](https://github.com/ShuaiW/kaggle-deeplearning)